jleatherman3/GAME2338HW/WebTesting_Tools/web-testing-tools.md

 _Does this tool do any test case storage/recording?_

-You are able to integrade Microsoft Test Manager with Ranorex to allow for data recording which is stored in a designed project folder on the user's computer.
-[Automated Tests with Microsoft Test Manager Integrade](https://www.ranorex.com/blog/running-ranorex-automated-tests-using-microsoft-test-manager/)
+You are able to integrate Microsoft Test Manager with Ranorex to allow for data recording which is stored in a designed project folder on the user's computer.
+[Automated Tests with Microsoft Test Manager Integrate](https://www.ranorex.com/blog/running-ranorex-automated-tests-using-microsoft-test-manager/)

 _Does this tool allow tester to link requirements or defects to test cases?_